Ketchikan Whale Watching & Wildlife Sightseeing Tours and Excursions

 Harbor Seals don’t have quite the stature of the Steller sea lion, but boy are they cute.
 They can be seen at many local Ketchikan attractions including the historic Creek Street bridge, where they are seen blitzing around the creek eating salmon running upstream as well as in nearshore coastal waters around kelp beds, reefs, gravel beaches and rock outcroppings.
 Harbor seals look like little marine puppies in the water peeping their heads just above the surface to monitor the surrounding area.
 Mature harbor seals grow to 5-6 feet and weigh in around 200 pounds.
 Harbor seals eat mainly fish and invertebrates and their primary predators are the killer whale, sharks and bald eagles.

-Ketchikan Wildlife Tour Fun Facts: Tongass National Forests, Humpbnack Whales, Killer Whales, Steller Sea Lions, and Harbor Seals
+Tongass National Forest, Humpback Whales, Killer Whales, Steller Sea Lions, & Harbor Seals

 1. Ketchikan lies in the heart of the Tongass National Forest, which is our nation’s largest national forest with over 16.7 million acres.